wakingrufus/functional-kotlin/README.md

-# Kotlin in 2022
+# Intro to Functional Programming in Kotlin
-Slides for Kotlin in 2022
+Slides for Functional Programming in Kotlin presented at Devnexus 2023